aidenvandenbush/myBots/README.md

 # myBots

-In this branch I created a 4 legged horse creature that was evolved to run forward towards the screen.
+In this branch I created a snake like creature that is generated with a random number of random sized links.

+This takes inspiration from https://www.reddit.com/r/ludobots/